bsolomon1124/misc/git.md

 As mentioned previously a Git _blog_ object only hashes the contents of a file, not its name or any other metadata.

 Git tracks the pathnames of files through another kind of object called a _tree_.
 When you use `git add`, Git creates a blob for the contents of each file you add, but it doesn’t create an object for your tree right away.
 Instead, it updates the Index.
-The Index is found in .git/index and keeps track of file pathnames and corresponding blobs.
-Each time you run commands such as `git add`, `git rm`, or `git mv`, Git updates the Index with the new pathname and blob information.

-Your local repository consists of three "trees" maintained by Git.
+You can think of Git as manipulating **three trees** in its normal operation:

-1. Your **working directory** (working copy), which holds the actual files of your project.
-This is the root folder of your project and the directory that contains your project's files.
+1. The **working tree** - your sandbox.
+Holds the actual files (i.e. `.py`) of your project.
-2. The **Index**, which acts as a staging area.
+2. The **Index** - staging area.
 It stores information about what will go into your next commit.
+    - `git ls-files -s` shows you what the Index looks like.
+    - The Index is not technically a tree structure--it's actually implemented as a flattened manifest.
+    - The Index is found in .git/index and keeps track of file pathnames and corresponding blobs.
+    - Each time you run commands such as `git add`, `git rm`, or `git mv`, Git updates the Index with the new pathname and blob information.
+3. The **HEAD** - snapshot of your last commit on current branch.
-3. The **HEAD**, which points to the last commit you've made.
+    - Pointer to the current branch reference, which is in turn a pointer to the last commit made on that branch.

 You edit files themsleves in the working directory, and commit your changes to the repository itself.
 The Index is effectively a **layer** between the working directory and the repository to stage, or collect, alterations.
 When you manage your code with Git, you edit in your working directory, accumulate changes in your index, and commit whatever has amassed in the index as a single changeset.

+[Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified) has a good visualization of these operations.

 ## A Golden Rule of Version Control